-It is said that Oakland has the highest concentration of artists in America.
+It is said that Oakland, California has the highest concentration of artists in America, and hence known as The Art Hub of The West.
 With a vibrant arts scene, this city is a must visit for lovers of the arts.
 Situated across the river from San Francisco, Oakland is only a BART train and a few stations away.
 A rich history adds to the cultural tapestry of this very inspiring city.

 We could not see much of Oakland due to time constraints, but a visit to the New Parkway Theatre with our film ‘Bachelor Girls’ gave us a glimpse into this city’s soul.
 Diverse and vibrant arts community, great food with vegan options and great conversations.
 We had tied this trip with San Francisco.

 When to visit: Oakland is considered to have the best weather in the United States.
 Summers are mild and sunny and winters are cool and slightly damp.
 The weather is mostly sunny throughout.
 But if you are considering combining your visit to Oakland with some high altitude areas of California, like maybe Yosemite National Park, they are shut in the winters due to the snow.
 So a summer trip may be advisable.